SoundSkote/skote-portfolio-site/src/posts/Blog0.md

 ###Blog Structure

-To make it easier to follow my progress, I’ll post a blog for each section of the game as it’s completed.
-There will be around six posts in total, covering:
+To make it easier for people to follow my progress, I’ll blog each section of the game as it’s completed and I will be covering the following topics:

   -  Environment and Ambience
   -  Animations